ParsaMK/MNIST-Conditional-DCGAN/README.md

 # MNIST-Conditional-DCGAN

-An implementation of a cGAN adding the conditional apponent to the DCGAN architecture
+An implementation of a cGAN adding the conditional apponent to the DCGAN architecture trained on the MNIST dataset.

-The following work has been done as part of a 3-credited coursework of Deep Learning at the University of Bologna
+The following work has been done as part of a 3-credited coursework project of Deep Learning at the University of Bologna

 The notebook file can be opened using colab given the colab badge below: